 - Drawing appropriate conclusions based on the data

 A sound understanding of the FAT and NTFS file systems is critical to sound forensic examinations.
 These file systems are important because they are the base of Windows operating systems, portable flash media, storage devices and other digital media in use everywhere today.
 USB drives, mobile phones, laptops, desktops and cameras are examples of common equipment that use these systems.

-FAT file system logical structures are utilized by DOS and Windows 9.x.
-NTFS logical structures are utilized by Windows NT, 2000, XP, Vista, Windows 7 and Windows 8. .
+FAT file system logical structures are utilized by DOS and Windows 9.x, but is commonly found on USB thumb drives today.
+NTFS logical structures are utilized by Windows NT, 2000, XP, Vista, Windows 7, Windows 8 and Windows 10.